-You’ve most likely heard this blush tip 101: “Applying blush directly to the apples of your cheeks will make your cheeks appear fuller and more youthful,” says Lori Leib, Bodyography creative director and professional makeup artist.
-But to create the look of a slimmer face, Leib says apply blush to the UPPER apples of your cheeks and slightly around your temples.
+You’ve most likely heard this blush-tip 101: “Applying blush directly to the apples of your cheeks will make your cheeks appear fuller and more youthful,” says Lori Leib, Bodyography creative director and professional makeup artist.
+But to create the look of a slimmer face, Leib says apply blush to the upper apples of your cheeks and slightly around your temples.

 Go for Muted Tones

 Turn to a muted-tone bronzer or powder to sculpt your face under your cheekbones, jawline and around your forehead.
 “A muted tone will create the look of shadows found naturally,” Leib says.
+One we like: The super creamy, super convenient, melts-into-the-skin MERIT Flush Balm ($28).

 Less Is More